g-andrade/stacktrace_compat/README.md

 #### Details

-`stacktrace_transform` defines a parse transform (`stacktrace_transform`) which, when applied to modules on OTP 21+, will replace `erlang:get_stacktrace()` calls with instances of the stacktrace binding that is to be captured on the closest catch pattern up the abstract syntax tree (within the same named function.)
+`stacktrace_compat` defines a parse transform (`stacktrace_transform`)
+which, when applied to modules on OTP 21+, will replace `erlang:get_stacktrace()` calls with instances of the stacktrace binding that is to be captured on the closest catch pattern up the abstract syntax tree (within the same named function.)

 If no binding has been defined, a generated name will be used that's likely to be conflict free.